Consulting djbware Publications

 Compatibility

-Note: Starting with ucspi-ssl-0.10.11, compability has been tested and adjusted to a variety of *SLL versions.
+Note: Starting with ucspi-ssl-0.10.11, compability has been tested and adjusted to a variety of *SSL versions.

 Dependencies